BXB (group): 2023–2024: Debut

 On January 10, 2023, record label Wolfburn uploaded a BXB logo motion video and announced its plans to debut the five-member group comprising the APR Project members with the addition of June.
 An acronym for Boy by Brush, the name signifies "that the members will paint the scenes and emotions of youth with their music."
 Following a series of video and photo teasers, BXB released its single album (Note: Marketed as an "intro" album.) and final installment of its trilogy Intro: Flight and a New Beginning on January 30, 2023.
 It was accompanied by the single "Fly Away", an uptempo pop rock number.
 BXB competed on the reality competition show Peak Time (2023) as Team 04:00.
 Citing health reasons, Jun began a hiatus from promotional activities later that year.
 The group released its first single album Chapter 1.
 Our Youth and mid-tempo R&B single "Planet" on August 3.

 BXB recorded "The Black Cat Nero", a remake of the Italian children's song "Volevo un gatto nero", and made it available as a pre-release track one week ahead of its second single album.
 Chapter 2.
 Wings and funky gospel-inspired pop single "Airplane" were released on January 11, 2024.

-2025–present: Japanese debut
+2025–2026: Japanese debut and disbandment

 Ahead of BXB's debut in Japan, Wolfburn announced the addition of a new member named Yuki.
 The group will release its first Japanese single Chapter 3.
 Journey and the pop-rock lead track "I Wish" on February 19, 2025.

+On April 17, 2026, Wolfburn announced that BXB would conclude their group activities following the expiration of the members' contracts in the first half of the year.
+The group held a series of performances in Japan from April 17 to 19 and is scheduled to hold a final fan meeting in South Korea in May 2026.